slepc/slepc/doc/source/documentation/manual/nep.md

 NEPComputeError(NEP nep,PetscInt j,NEPErrorType type,PetscReal *error);
 ```

 can be used to assess the accuracy of the computed solutions.
-The error is based on the 2-norm of the residual vector $r$ defined in equation [](#eq:nlres).
+The error is based on the 2-norm of the residual vector $r$ defined in equation {math:numref}`eq:nlres`.

 As in the case of `EPS`, in `NEP` the number of iterations carried out by the solver can be determined with `NEPGetIterationNumber`, and the tolerance and maximum number of iterations can be set with `NEPSetTolerances`.
 Also, convergence can be monitored with either textual monitors `-nep_monitor`, `-nep_monitor_all`, `-nep_monitor_conv`, or graphical monitors `-nep_monitor draw::draw_lg`, `-nep_monitor_all draw::draw_lg`.
 See section [](#sec:monitor) for additional details.
 Similarly, there is support for viewing the computed solution as explained in section [](#sec:epsviewers).